cbasje/contacts-plugin/README.md

 createNew(contact: Contact) => Promise<{ savedContact: Contact; }>
 ```

+Creates a new contact and saves it, returning the saved contact's data.

 | Param         | Type                                        |
 | ------------- | ------------------------------------------- |
 | **`contact`** | <code><a href="#contact">Contact</a></code> |